A Complete Guide to Monetizing Your YouTube Channel

-Mr. Beast is arguably the fastest growing channel right now besides PewDiePie.
+Mr. Beast is arguably the fastest-growing channel right now besides PewDiePie.

 He’s earned a magnificent income through Bitcoin trading which allowed him to spend lots and lots of money to create his YouTube videos.
-Now you obviously don’t need to be rich to create high quality videos but it does help in his example.
+Now you obviously don’t need to be rich to create high-quality videos but it does help in his example.
 Nonetheless, there are dozens of other successful Youtubers copying his style of videos on a low budget.
-Jumping on these type of video trends can elevate your progress on YouTube tremendously; you can also check the ‘Trending’ section to get some video ideas.
+Jumping on these types of video trends can elevate your progress on YouTube tremendously; you can also check the ‘Trending’ section to get some video ideas.

-If you cannot find any video ideas that satisfy you, ask yourself what you are spending money for on a monthly basis.
+If you cannot find any video ideas that satisfy you, ask yourself what you are spending money on a monthly basis.
 If it’s Netflix for example, it probably means you are passionate about movies and TV shows.
 Finding out what you are passionate about and then creating your channel around that topic is probably the best way to stay consistent because you like what you are doing!

 Your first video should introduce yourself and what you’ll be doing on your channel.
 If you don’t want to be on camera that’s okay, you can show some footage and talk in a microphone of course.
-Some channels even decided to simply use a robotic voice which then reads funny comments on reddit, so as you can see everything is possible on this platform.
+Some channels even decided to simply use a robotic voice which then reads funny comments on Reddit, so as you can see everything is possible on this platform.

-The most important part is that you are authentic in your videos and establish a solid ground base to build up on.
+The most important part is that you are authentic in your videos and establish a solid ground base to build upon.
 Let’s say you start with travel vlogs of your past and upcoming trips.

 People will get to know you and decide if your channel is worth a subscription or not.
-If you are providing some sort of value in your videos, your viewerbase is more likely to engage and follow you.
-This could be travel advice, blog posts, personal opinions on a topic or simply the entertainment you provide.
+If you are providing some sort of value in your videos, your viewer base is more likely to engage and follow you.
+This could be travel advice, blog posts, personal opinions on a topic, or simply the entertainment you provide.
 Having your own style when it comes to filming and editing is very important to lift yourself out of the masses.

 Don’t worry by the way about equipment or your voice, basically don’t worry at all.
 This process consists of learning by doing.
 You can start filming with your smartphone and buy a cheap microphone on Amazon.
-Eventually you will get a better idea of what’s working and concentrate your efforts on that.
-Once you have established yourself and are happy with the theme of your videos, you can start buying better equipment and editing softwares if you have the money.
+Eventually, you will get a better idea of what’s working and concentrate your efforts on that.
+Once you have established yourself and are happy with the theme of your videos, you can start buying better equipment and editing software if you have the money.

-Using keyword rich texts and hashtags when uploading will allow the YouTube algorithm to recognize and show your content accordingly.
+Using keyword-rich texts and hashtags when uploading will allow the YouTube algorithm to recognize and show your content accordingly.
 The overall reach of your video increases if you have certain keywords in your description.
 Don’t be shy to use them 3-5 times in order for people to find what they are looking for.
 You can either just write them down in an enumeration with commas or as we recommend, use them in a text about the content of your video.

 A funny sidenote, well more or less funny: You can see estimated earnings of bigger YouTube channels on a website called socialblade.com.
-There is also a section about trending channels which can help you gather some video ideas for your own channel.
+There is also a section about trending channels that can help you gather some video ideas for your own channel.

 Now let’s get to the fun part…